 Governmental Funds.
 Governmental funds are used to account for essentially the same functions reported as governmental activities in the governmentwide financial statements.
 These funds focus on how money flows into and out of the funds and the balances left at year-end that are available for use.
 These funds use the modified accrual method of accounting, which measures cash and all other financial assets that can readily be converted to cash.
 The governmental fund statements provide a detailed short-term view of the City's general government operations and the basic services it provides.
 Such information may be useful in evaluating a government's near-term financing requirements.
-Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
+Because the focus of governmental funds is narrower than that of the governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the government's near-term financing decisions.